-In 1986, Joan Koenig, a graduate of New York’s Julliard School of Music, founded L’Ecole Koenig – The American Conservatory, with a total of ten students.
+In 1986, Joan Koenig, a graduate of New York’s Julliard School of Music, founded L’Ecole Koenig American Conservatory, with a total of ten students.
 By the beginning of the following school year L’Ecole counted 100 enrollments.
-L’Ecole Koenig has never ceased developing and expanding its programs.
-Joan Koenig’s research and innovative work with music and early childhood, along with her talented teaching team, have earned the conservatory a solid reputation in the Parisian community.
+L’Ecole Koenig has never ceased developing and expanding its programmes.
+Joan’s research and innovative work with music and early childhood, along with her talented teaching team, have earned the conservatory a solid reputation in the Parisian community.
 Today, L’Ecole Koenig – American Conservatory & Kindergarten comprises 400 students and 300 families.

 I was already in France studying with a French flutist and I had been hired at a well-known French conservatory.
 I was quite shocked at the way music was taught in France, very top-down.
 I had the rather naïve idea of creating a private alternative music school, and this was the birth of the American Conservatory.

 It is a high-level serious program of classical music and jazz, that is also terribly fun!
 Our program differs in that positive reinforcement and the opportunity to play together, and to perform in public is a big part of every child’s experience.
 In 2015 I handed the reigns to the conservatory to my longtime friend and colleague, the pianist Betsy Schlesinger.

 Baby Musiking is the first class, and it is indeed for babies (from 6 months old)!
 The program begins with this course, and moves through First Steps, then a multi-instrumental atelier, onto a mini mono instrumental group class and finally at the age of 7 children begin private instrumental lessons.
 By the age of 7 they have already developed a high level of natural musicianship.